Avtesh29/HTTP-Forward-Caching-Proxy/README.md

 - Handles cache eviction when full
 - Proper error reporting and argument validation
 - Clean shutdown and minimal memory usage

 ---

+## 🧠 How It Works
+1. Accepts a client connection
+2. Parses the request (expects format: GET http:<area>//host:port/uri HTTP/1.1\r\n\r\n)
+4. Checks cache:
+   - If hit: returns cached response with Cached: True header
+   - If miss: connects to destination server, forwards request, stores and returns response
+5. Eviction:
+   - If cache is full, evicts according to FIFO or LRU
+6. Returns the response to the client

+---